-Digital and analog resources are available through 19 or 16 I/O pins.
-The EZRadioPRO peripheral provides an additional 3 GPIO pins which are independent of the pins described in this chapter.
+Digital and analog resources are available through 12 I/O pins.
 Port pins are organized as three byte-wide ports.
-Port pins P0.0-P2.6 can be defined as digital or analog I/O. Digital I/O pins can be assigned to one of the internal digital resources or used as general purpose I/O (GPIO).
+Port pins P0.0-P1.6 can be defined as digital or analog I/O. Digital I/O pins can be assigned to one of the internal digital resources or used as general purpose I/O (GPIO).
 Analog I/O pins are used by the internal analog resources.
-P1.0, P1.1, P1.2, and P1.4 are dedicated for communication with the EZRadioPRO peripheral.
-P1.3 is not available.
-P2.4, P2.5, and P2.6 are only available on the Si1000/1/2/3.
+P1.0, P1.1, P1.2, and P1.3 are dedicated for communication with the EZRadio-PRO peripheral.
 P2.7 can be used as GPIO and is shared with the C2 Interface Data signal (C2D).
-See Section "29.
-Device Specific Behavior" on page 376 for more details.
+See Section 28 on page 379 for more details.